NVIDIA/cuda-quantum/docs/sphinx/api/builtin_ops.rst

 :code:`h`
 ---------------------

-This is a rotation by π about the X+Z axis, and enables one to create a superposition of computational basis states.
+This operation is a rotation by π about the X+Z axis, and enables one to create a superposition of computational basis states.

 .. code-block:: cpp